thevaliantthird/TSSA-TaskScheduler/README.md

 Energy Functions Arguments :

-A list of timing slots and what could be done in those slots as a 7-member vector:
+A list of timing slots and what could be done in those slots as a 8-member vector:
 1. The watching lecture component of the work,
 2. the learning/memorizing part of the work,
 3. the problem-solving part of the work,
 4. the coding part of the work,
 5. the writing as an assignment part of the work,
 6. the proportion of the work
+7. Difficulty
-7. (Deadline - CurrTime)
+8. (Deadline - CurrTime)